danrot/danrot.github.io/_posts/2024-10-19-writing-high-quality-tests.md

 missed.

 With that being said, a 100% code coverage certainly does not give any guarantees that your code does not have any bugs.
-But if you do have uncovered lines in your application code it is a guarantee that your tests will not spot potential errors in that line.
+But if you do have uncovered lines in your application code you are not even giving your tests a change to spot potential errors in that line.

 ## Write good assertions